n33d4n4m3/VEDocs/docs/events/getting_started.md

 ---

 ## Introduction
-VanillaEvents is intended to be a datapack to assist other developers in developing a datapack.
-It is designed as a dependency pack, which by itself does not add functionality to the game, but collects and provides useful information, which in turn other datapacks need to function.
+VanillaEvents is intended to be a datapack that assists other developers in developing a datapack.
+It's designed as a dependency pack, which by itself does not add functionality to the game, but it collects and provides useful information, which other datapacks need to function.
 The datapack works with so-called *events*, which are conditionally fired in every tick of the game.
 Here, the datapack strictly follows its role model, the [Bukkit API](https://github.com/Bukkit/Bukkit).

 ## Events?
 Did you move?
 Did you attack a cow?
 Did you go to sleep?
 It's planned that each of these actions will trigger an event in the VanillaEvents datapack.
 An event is a short temporary state that is triggered depending on the event's destination.
 Since VanillaEvents should always be the first datapack to execute in a gametick, other datapacks can now access this information, evaluate details and even modify it in some cases.